dl8sd11/Email_Searcher/report.md

 ### Expression Match

-In this type of query, we're asked to check if a expression is matched for any email, and output all emails satisfied the given expression
+In this type of query, we're asked to check if a expression is matched for any email, and output all emails satisfied the given expression.

 - Data Structure: Singly-linked-list

-First, we execute some prepocess on the given expression by slicing it down into nodes of the linked list
+First, we execute some prepocess on the given expression by slicing it down into nodes of the linked list.

 - Slicing Policy:
     - Each node of the linked list contains expressions with `&` between, parentheses, or only a single token